ufs-community/uwtools/docs/sections/user_guide/yaml/components/make_hgrid.rst

 grid_type:
 """"""""""

-Specify type of topography.
-See the following options for more details:
+Specify grid type with one of the following recognized key words:

 * from_file:              --my_grid_file must be specified.
 * spectral_grid:          no other optional or required arguments.